A family of extremal hypergraphs for Ryser's conjecture: Abstract

 \section{Abstract}

 Ryser's Conjecture states that for any $r$-partite $r$-uniform hypergraph, the vertex cover number is at most $r{-}1$ times the matching number.
 This conjecture is only known to be true for $r\leq 3$ in general and for $r\leq 5$ if the hypergraph is intersecting.
-Here we focus on extremal hypergraphs for Ryser's Conjecture i.e. those $r$-partite hypergraphs whose cover number is $r-1$ times its matching number.
-Despite considerable attention, extremal hypergraphs are known only for integers $r$, for which a finite projective plane of order $r{-}1$ exists.
-Thus the only uniformities $r$, for which we know Ryser's Conjecture to be tight are of the form $r=q+1$, where $q$ is a prime power.
+There has also been considerable effort made for finding hypergraphs that are extremal for Ryser's Conjecture, i.e. $r$-partite hypergraphs whose cover number is $r-1$ times its matching number.
+Aside from a few sporadic examples, the set of uniformities $r$ for which Ryser's Conjecture is known to be tight is limited to those integers for which a projective plane of order $r-1$ exists.

-We produce a new family of $r$-uniform hypergraphs extremal to Ryser's Conjecture, which exists whenever a projective plane of order $r-2$ exists.
+We produce a new infinite family of $r$-uniform hypergraphs extremal to Ryser's Conjecture, which exists whenever a projective plane of order $r-2$ exists.
 Our construction is flexible enough to produce a large number of non-isomorphic extremal hypergraphs.
-In particular, we define what we call the {\em Ryser poset} of extremal intersecting $r$-partite $r$-uniform hypergraphs and show that it has exponentially many maximal and minimal elements.
-This provides further evidence for the difficulty of Ryser's Conjecture.
+In particular, we define what we call the {\em Ryser poset} of extremal intersecting $r$-partite $r$-uniform hypergraphs and show that the number of maximal and minimal elements is exponential in $\sqrt{r}$.